Natural gas vehicle: Deployment

 The Asia-Pacific region leads the world with 6.8 million vehicles, followed by Latin America with 4.2 million.
 In Latin America, almost 90% of NGVs have bi-fuel engines, allowing these vehicles to run on either gasoline or CNG.
 In Pakistan, almost every vehicle converted to (or manufactured for) alternative fuel use typically retains the capability of running on gasoline.

 As of 2016, the U.S. had a fleet of 160,000 NG vehicles, including 3,176 LNG vehicles.
 Other countries where natural gas-powered buses are popular include India, Australia, Argentina, Germany, and Greece.
 In OECD countries, there are around 500,000 CNG vehicles.
-Pakistan's market share of NGVs was 61.1% in 2010, follow by Armenia with more than 77% (2014), and Bolivia with 20%.
+Pakistan's market share of NGVs was 61.1% in 2010, followed by Armenia with more than 77% (2014), and Bolivia with 20%.
 The number of NGV refueling stations has also increased to 18,202 worldwide as of 2010, up 10.2% from the previous year.